NitkarshChourasia/roadMapProjects/documentClassification.md

 # Project Description:

-Financial institutions will process and keep a massive volume of consumer documents.
+Financial institutions process and store a large volume of consumer documents.
 These documents are crucial to the company's operations, and there are statutory obligations on how they must be processed and stored.
 To identify the documents and extract data from them, a significant amount of human processing is required.

 1) Based on the input file, the documents must be identified, classified, and divided into multiple groups.
 The user can submit a single file (image/pdf/word document) that contains many documents.
 Create a library that accepts a user supplied file and recognises and splits numerous documents existing in the file.
    Documents to be classified and split are:

 | Documents | Organization |
 | ----------- |  ----------- |